Addressing the Gravitational Wave - Collider Inverse Problem: SM phenomenology

+Fig.~\ref{fig:fig4} presents an analysis similar to that of Fig.~\ref{fig:fig1}, but with key distinctions: we explore the ($b_4, a_2$) plane with the triplet mass $m_\Sigma$ held constant at 250 GeV, treating $m_\Sigma$ as a known parameter.

+In Fig.~\ref{fig:fig4}(a), we examine how the thermodynamic phase structure varies as a function of $b_4$.
+Our findings indicate that the nucleation region for the two-step transition (enclosed by the dashed black line) exhibits a mild dependence on $b_4$.
+The thermal parameters, $\alpha$ and $\beta/H_{*}$, show a significant sensitivity to $a_2$, as illustrated in Figure~\ref{fig:fig4}(b).
+Consistent with the observations in Fig.~\ref{fig:fig1}(b), an increase in $a_2$ leads to a higher $\alpha$ and a lower $\beta/H_{*}$.
+Furthermore, a decrease in $b_4$ value results in a stronger phase transition, thereby moving into regions that future GW detectors will be able to probe.

-with the value for $\delta_{\gamma\gamma}$ taken to be the same as in BMA.
-The central value of the $\text{BR}(\Sigma^0 \to ZZ)$ corresponds to $m_\Sigma = 250$ GeV and $a_2 = 2.24$, and the uncertainty is taken to be $20\%$ of the central value.
-In Fig.~\ref{fig:fig4} we present an analysis similar to Fig.~\ref{fig:fig1}, with following differences: instead of $(m_\Sigma,a_2)$-plane we illustrate ($b_4, a_2$)-plane, with fixed $m_\Sigma = 250$ GeV.
-Note that for illustration we treat here $m_\Sigma$ as known input.
-From Fig.~\ref{fig:fig4} (a) we learn how thermodynamic phase structure behaves as function of $b_4$, and from Fig.~\ref{fig:fig4} (b) observe, similar to Fig.~\ref{fig:fig1} (b), how sensitively thermal parameters depend on $a_2$.
-The 2$\sigma$ favoured region for BMC is depicted by purple colour in Fig.~\ref{fig:fig4} (c) and (d), and instead of LISA sensitivity, black region in Fig.~\ref{fig:fig4} (c) illustrates the DECIGO sensitivity.
-The lesson we illustrate is, that if 1) the triplet mass is known from collider experiments, 2) DECIGO discovers GW background, and 3) we assume that such a background is a remnant of a strong first order phase transition in the triplet model, we get relatively stringent constraint on $a_2$ (as well as lower bound -- and relatively less tight constraint -- on $b_4$) that translates roughly to collider measurements of BMB.
-On the other hand, a null result of DECIGO is still viable together with measurement BMB; this puts on upper bound on $b_4$ (as function of $a_2$).
+The 2$\sigma$ preferred regions for BMC are highlighted by a cyan band and cyan star points in Figs.~\ref{fig:fig4}(c) and (d), respectively.
+The lesson we illustrate is, that if 1) the triplet mass is known from collider experiments, 2) LISA discovers GW background, and 3) we assume that such a background is a remnant of a strong first order phase transition in the triplet model, we get relatively stringent constraint on $a_2$ (as well as lower bound -- and relatively less tight constraint -- on $b_4$) that translates roughly to collider measurements of BMC.
+On the other hand, a null result of LISA is still viable together with measurement BMC; this puts on upper bound on $b_4$ (as function of $a_2$).